mahdinhc/tender-termux/README.md

 # Tender

 **Tender** is a general-purpose programming language specially designed for image processing, 2D graphics, scripting, and more!
+Here is a quick [tutorial](docs/pages/tutorial.md).
+Also check the [docs](https://2dprototype.github.io/tender)!

 ## Overview